 As with all the other victims of the Nazis’ secret »T4« program2 his death was not recorded in the Salzburg police registration files.

 1 Research to date has identified eight of the 61 victims as having come from the city of Salzburg: Wilhelm HÖPFLINGER, Franziska SPECKINGER, Rupert Zaninelli, Maria Kahlhammer, Rudolf Ortner, Therese Raaber, Georg Schweighofer and Katharina Wagner.

-2 It was called the »T4« program because its Berlin headquarters was located at Tiergartenstraße 4
+2 It was called the »T4« program because its Berlin headquarters were located at Tiergartenstraße 4.

 - Salzburg City Archives

 - Schloss Hartheim Study and Memorial center

 Laid 28.09.2017 at Salzburg, Glangasse 2